Mobility & Disabled Access Ramps

 Types of Ramps

 Mobility ramps and Disabled Access Ramps are used to provide accessibility to individuals with disabilities, particularly those who use wheelchairs, walkers, or other mobility aids.
-Disabled Access Ramps are designed to remove barriers posed by stairs, curbs, or uneven surfaces, allowing people with limited mobility to navigate spaces independently.
+Disabled Ramps are designed to remove barriers posed by stairs, curbs, or uneven surfaces, allowing people with limited mobility to navigate spaces independently.
 Here is some information on the types of mobility ramps available, as well as some key points to consider when it comes to their installation.

 1. Permanent Ramps: